saltlab/saltlab.github.com/source/open-positions/index.markdown

 <h3>PhD and Master Students</h3>
 <p>
-	We currently have two PhD positions in the SALT lab.
+	We currently have PhD and MSc positions in the SALT lab.
 There are a number of exciting projects for graduate students with strong academic background  and experience in software engineering, software analysis and testing, web and mobile engineering, and/or related areas of research.
 Interested candidates may contact <a href="http://www.ece.ubc.ca/~amesbah/">Dr. Mesbah</a> provided they meet the following criteria:</p>
 <ul>
 	<li>
 		Strong academic background</li>